 Hot cocoa – what goes hand-in-hand with those toothsome sugar cookies?
 The sweet, warm delectable drink, hot cocoa—which also fills the air with its delightful scent.

 Surround yourself with the smells you love this holiday season, so you can think back on all your Christmas memories and traditions with fondness—and conjure up all those happy feelings again.
-There are so many ways to fill your home with these wonderful scents—decorate with real, live Christmas greens, light vanilla-scented candles or make this incredible Christmas potpourri, specially made to remind us of the holidays.
+There are so many ways to fill your home with these wonderful scents—decorate with real, live mini Christmas trees, light vanilla-scented candles or make this incredible Christmas potpourri, specially made to remind us of the holidays.